 Tip: When you fly a preset pattern key, it already uses the first DVE channel.
-To add a second preset pattern DVE key to the same keyer, press and hold the PST PATT button and press 2D DVE or 3D DVE.
+To add a second preset pattern DVE key to the same keyer, press and hold the PST PATT button and press 2D DVE.
 The second key automatically uses the second DVE channel.